Budget Dumpster presents The Fill Logo

 Step #8: Cut the Oak Boards to Size and Fasten

 Measure the length of oak needed to cover each two-by-four.
-In most coffered ceiling designs, the vertical pieces sit slightly lower than the two-by-fours, as in the example below:
+In most coffered ceiling designs, the vertical pieces sit slightly lower than the two-by-fours, as in the example above.
+Use your nail gun to fasten each piece of oak to the two-by-fours.

 Step #9: Cut and Fasten Interior Molding